(4 minute read)

 At the same time memory is a defense against future trauma.

-It is imperative we realize things are not memories.
+go to link It is imperative we realize things are not memories.

 True, sometimes things can jog our memories, but they are not the memory itself.